BienVan2003/BienVan2003/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning at Harvard TP
+- 🌱 I’m currently learning at TDTU
 - 📫 How to reach me: https://bienvan.com
 - ⚡ Fun fact: When encountering a bug, just sleep and everything will pass